hcrlab/kuri_wandering_robot/README.md

 ### Kuri Wandering Robot

 This node is the executive node; it brings together the slackbot and navigation, and decision-making aspects of this system.
 Refer to the [readme in the kuri_wandering_robot directory](./kuri_wandering_robot/README.md).

+## Deployment Code: Robot Photographer

+As is mentioned in the paper, for the four-day deployment we extended this system to a robot photographer.
+That version of the code can be found in [this commit](https://github.com/hcrlab/kuri_wandering_robot/tree/1888a45f0c5b896d6c79a2e8ad1174b546be2175).